Kuching, Borneo, Malaysia

 Kuching Food Tour

 Malaysia is a wonderfully diverse country and this is reflected in the cuisine.
 Spend a few hours exploring the culinary side of Kuching, learning about the importance of food in daily life, and sampling some of the different dishes on offer.

 This half day experience is a lovely way to learn about Malaysian cuisine and to gain an insight into the everyday life of local families.
 You will be involved in the entire culinary process from market to table.

 Semenggok is home to previously injured and captive orangutans that have been rehabilitated.
-Due to the success of the program, there is also a chance of seeing babies.
-Visit the center at feeding times to try and spot the elusive 'man of the forest'.
+Due to the success of the programme, there is also a chance of seeing babies.
+Visit the centre at feeding times to try and spot the elusive 'man of the forest'.

 Walk the 'White Rajah' Trail

 With a delightful mix of charming streets, Colonial architecture and a plethora of temples, churches and mosques, Kuching is a wonderful to city to explore on foot.
 Accompanied by a private guide, explore the historical alleys and soak up the atmosphere.